 19. Social media purchases account for 11.6% of all online purchases in China.

 The revenue generated from purchases made directly through social media accounted for 11.6% of China’s total ecommerce revenue in 2020.
-Social commerce market’s share in the country’s online retail market is projected to grow in the next few years, eventually reaching 14.2% by 2023.
+The social commerce market’s share in the country’s online retail market is projected to grow in the next few years, eventually reaching 14.2% by 2023.
 This growth is mainly spurred by WeChat, a Chinese social media platform with 1.2 billion active monthly users as of Q3 of 2020.

 20. According to social commerce statistics, there are 2.3 million WeChat Mini Programs.